golang/go/internal/lsp/protocol/typescript/README.md

 ## Note

-`go.ts` uses the Typescript compiler's API, which is [introduced](<https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview> API) in their wiki.
+`go.ts` and `requests.ts` use the Typescript compiler's API, which is [introduced](https://github.com/Microsoft/TypeScript/wiki/Architectural-Overview) in their wiki.